justlark/gempost/README.md

   metadata file.
 - A static `index.gmi` for your capsule root.

-Edit the `gempost.yaml`, and then you're ready to build your site!
+Edit the `gempost.yaml`, and then you're ready to build your capsule!

 ```shell
 cd ./capsule
 gempost build
 ```

-Your site will be generated in the `./public/` directory.
+Your capsule will be generated in the `./public/` directory.
 You'll need a Gemini server like [Agate](https://github.com/mbrubeck/agate) to actually serve your capsule over the Gemini protocol.

 You can add new posts to your gemlog by creating a `.gmi` file in the `./posts/` directory with an accompanying `.yaml` file with the same filename.